When homeschooling our children, there are usually a few subjects that we feel less confident in teaching. Often, one of these subjects is music.

 Fine Arts High School Membership

 Do you have a high schooler or soon to be high schooler in your homeschool?
 Then, you will want to check out the Fine Arts in Our Homeschool Plus: the High School Membership Experience.
 It is an easy way to include Fine Arts on your high school transcript.
-It includes five courses:
+It includes seven courses:

 - Music Appreciation: Middle Ages Thru Classical Era course

 - Music Appreciation of the Romantic Era course

 - Charlotte Mason Inspired High School Fine Arts course

 You can purchase and start any of the courses at any time, but the membership only opens a few times a year.
 It is open next from August 8th-15th, 2021.
 If you have any questions about how we have taught music in our homeschool that I have not answered, feel free to comment below!